btakita/philosophy/src/reality.md

 e.g. A rock does not have a nervous system or much of a dynamic intelligence.
 It's reality is more singular.

-Being Aware of other Realities has the quality to allows a Soul to live within that particular Reality.
+Being [aware](./awareness.md) of other realities has the quality to allows a Soul to live within that particular Reality.

 ## Singular Reality